myreen/tda283_website/pages/project.md

 Automated testing
 -----------------

-We provide a program that automatically compiles and runs all the test programs.
 Before submission you **must** run that program to verify that your compiler behaves correctly.
 Our first action when we receive your submission is to run these tests.
 If this run fails, we will reject your submission without further checks, so you must make sure that this step works.
 Unfortunately, we cannot supply a working test driver for the Windows platform.
-If you have a Windows machine, you may do most of the development, including manual testing, on that machine, but for final testing you should transfer your project to our lab machines and run the test driver.
+If you have a Windows machine, you may do most of the development, including manual testing, on that machine, but for final testing you should transfer your project to our lab (or remote) machines and run the test driver.

 The test driver runs each good program and compares its output with the corresponding  `.output` file.
 If the program needs input, this is taken from